 Holland America Friendship Foundation

 The Holland America Friendship Foundation (HAFF) raises funds to enable various Dutch organizations to foster friendly relations with the United States.
-Since the first year of the HAFF's existence (2004), the Fulbright Center has received financial support, in particular to award extra Fulbright grants to Dutch students.
-The 'Night of the Stars', an annual event organized to raise money, attracts many business leaders, politicians and other well known figures to celebrate friendship between the two nations - and to raise money to finance various activities.
-The Fulbright Center determines which students will be awarded a HAFF supported grant.
-All conditions are the same as for other Fulbright grantees.
+Since the first year of the HAFF's existence (2004), the Fulbright Center has received financial support.
+The 'Night of the Stars', an event organized a number of times to raise money, attracted many business leaders, politicians and other well known figures to celebrate friendship between the two nations - and to raise money to finance various activities.
+The HAFF currently sponsors the Fulbright English Teaching Assistant program.
 Click here to visit the HAFF's website.

 VU University Amsterdam